230Daniel/Utili/SelfHosting.md

 8. Confirm that the certificate was successfully obtained.
 If verification failed, check your domain and that the virtual machine is accessible on port 80.

-## Hastebin

-1. Download and configure the Hastebin server by running `./hastebin.sh`

 ## Utili Configuration

 Finally, something to do with my code!